wellsgz/system_setup/README.md

 - **system.sh:** The main, all-in-one script for setting up a full system.
 It can be run on a fresh install to configure everything from security to the shell environment.
 To view its code, see this repository.

 - **super_user.sh:** An optional standalone utility for administrative convenience.
 It configures passwordless `sudo` and disables direct root login via password as a security measure.
-To use this, see the `super-user.sh` file.
+To use this, see the `super_user.sh` file.

 ## ⚠️ Security Notice